After reading this article, you should be able to:

 “Cameras can be part of a security program, but they’re not the security solution itself.”
 That’s the first thing to understand about video surveillance systems for apartment and condominium projects, according to veteran security consultant Michael Silva, CPP.

 You need to establish your security needs and develop a comprehensive security plan in the early stages of design.
 “The questions that don’t get asked during the design phase are almost impossible to correct when the concrete’s being poured,” said Silva.
-(See BDCuniversity AIA Course for guidance on creating a security plan.)
+(See our 2017 BDCuniversity AIA Course for guidance on creating a security plan.)

 In most cases, you’ll want to hire a specialist to help you design your system.
 “It’s a professional skill,” said Silva, a Certified Protection Professional, considered the “gold standard” by ASIS International, the organization that certifies security professionals.
 “You wouldn’t want anyone but a structural engineer to tell you where to place your columns.
 Same idea for your video surveillance system.”